Blaaaaarg/MakefileScript/README.md

 -m
 > minimal: only create compiler commands in makefile

+-d
+> compile by default: compile your project with make after the makefile has been completed

+-df
+> compile by default (forced): compile your project with make after the makefile has been
+> completed and don't check for overwrites

+-gcc
+> use gcc: normally it defaults to g++

 ===========
  Example
 ===========

-maker foo.cpp -v -g -n bar
+maker foo.cpp -v -g -n bar.x
 > builds a makefile for foo.cpp, tells the user what maker is doing, compiles for debugging,
 > and names the executable bar.x